- What is a Cover Letter

 - Sample Cover Letters

 - Downloadable PDF Guide to Resumes & Cover Letters

 WHAT IS A COVER LETTER?

-Your cover letter is your chance to communicate what makes you, you.
+A cover letter is your chance to communicate what makes you, you.
+It is additive, though not consistently required, as part of your application package to an internship or a job.
 But remember, employers can spot a form cover letter a mile away.
 So, while it’s important to highlight your experience, accomplishments, and skills, it’s essential that you research the company and connect your qualifications, passion, and interests to their needs.

 - Research the intended recipient thoroughly and understand the nature of the organization’s products or services before you begin writing.

 - Keep your letter short, no more than 1 page.

 - Prepare a specific letter for each employer, when it is required (the job description will specifically ask for a cover letter).

 - When possible, address each employer by name and be mindful of pronouns.

 - Open your letter with a strong sentence that will encourage the employer to keep reading.